 In addition to ice core research I am deeply interested in education, and how societal pressures, whether economic, geographic or cultural, can influence learning outcomes and academic success in college.

 Hi!
-I am a PhD student in the OSU ice core lab, and my research topics include the following: stable isotopes of CO2, stable isotopes and site preference of N2O, links between climate and the carbon cycle, links between climate and the nitrogen cycle, ice core chronologies, blue ice areas, and the last glacial inception.
+I was a PhD student and now am a Postdoc in the OSU ice core lab, and my research topics include the following: stable isotopes of CO2, stable isotopes and site preference of N2O, links between climate and the carbon cycle, links between climate and the nitrogen cycle, ice core chronologies, blue ice areas, and the last glacial inception.
 Before joining the ice core lab at OSU I obtained a M.S. at Central Washington University where I studied the history of black carbon preserved in the Mt.
 Logan ice core.
 Previously I received a B.S. at Tulane University where my first research project was about the coupling of climate and long term erosion on the Kohala Peninsula, Big Island, Hawaii.
 Besides learning and working on science in the lab, I enjoy fly fishing, music composition/ production, homebrewing, pretty much any outdoor activity, and science field work.
 Feel free to contact me if any of our interests (scientific or otherwise!) are aligned.

 Jenna Epifanio, Graduate Student